Where is the incision for minimally invasive anterior hip access? – Everything about AMIS & ALMIS

 - Dressing changes are more complicated

-- The risk of wound healing disorders, maceration and superficial infections increases significantly
+- The risk of wound healing complications, macerations and superficial infections increases markedly

-The anterior incision, located directly above the groin, is often unfavorable in robust and obese patients and associated with higher complication rates.
+The anterior, directly over the groin placed incision is often disadvantageous for strong and obese patients and is associated with higher complication rates.

 Why the anterior-lateral incision has become established today

-For these reasons, many specialized hip surgeons – including Prof. Dr. Kutzner – now prefer a modified, laterally offset incision, which:
+For these reasons many specialized hip surgeons – including Prof. Dr. Kutzner – today a modified, laterally shifted incision line, which:

-- further away from the inguinal fold lies
+- further away from the groin fold lies

-The surgical approach remains minimally invasive and muscle-sparing, but the skin incision is intelligently relocated to reduce risks.
+The operative approach remains minimally invasive and muscle-sparing, but the skin incision is intelligently relocated to reduce risks.

 How important is the experience of the surgeon?

 Very important!
-Minimally invasive surgical techniques such as AMIS and ALMIS require specific training, experience and very good anatomical knowledge.
+Minimally invasive surgical techniques such as AMIS und ALMIS require a specific training, experience and excellent anatomical knowledge.
 The reason:

 - The incision is small, so the view is more limited than with large approaches